 While wet floors, debris and obstacles are the source of many slip and fall injuries that occur in stores and homes, other premises accidents involve negligent security or other negligence.
 The personal injury attorneys at our firm represent injured clients who have sustained back injury, neck injury, hip fracture, head injury or other serious injury as a result of negligence.
 Accidents subject to premises liability claims can involve dangerous conditions caused by inadequate maintenance, lack of security, or failure to correct hazards and building code violations on property, including:

 - Slip and fall or trip and fall: Resulting from liquids or debris on the floor, torn carpet, uneven sidewalks, over-polished slippery floors or other factors.
 If the owner knew or should have known of the unreasonably dangerous condition that caused the slip and fall, you might be entitled to compensation.

 - Parking lot or parking garage assaults: Resulting from negligent security, inadequate security, negligent lighting or other business negligence such as valet drivers or negligence in parking garages.

 - Stairwell accidents: Resulting from broken or missing handrails, defective stairs, inadequate lighting or other negligence.
-Cities often have code regulations to make sure stairwells are safe.
+Houston, Texas city code regulations are in place to make sure stairwells are safe.
 Violation of these codes can impose liability upon the property owner.